jbx-protocol/juice-docs-v1/protocol/api/contracts/jbtokenstore/write/transferfrom.md

 * Arguments:
   * `_holder` is the address to transfer tokens from.
-  * `_projectId` is the ID of the project whose tokens are being transfered.
+  * `_projectId` is the ID of the project whose tokens are being transferred.
   * `_recipient` is thhe recipient of the tokens.
   * `_amount` is the amount of tokens to transfer.
 * Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the token holder, or from an operator that has been given the [`JBOperations.TRANSFER`](../../../libraries/jboperations.md) permission by the token holder.